-For the planet to remain safe and liveable, widespread economic, societal and policy change is needed, and this decade is the critical window of opportunity for action.
-Ecology's role is to be part of the solution to climate change.
+Ecology Building Society's role is to be part of the solution to tackling the climate crisis.
 We have committed to net zero in our business operations by 2030 and net zero in our lending by 2050 or sooner.

 Net zero is achieved when greenhouse gas emissions are reduced as much as possible and the remaining amount is removed from the atmosphere by technological or natural solutions.